Our Vanguard leadership conference explores Lexington this fall. Now Accepting Applications

-Rukiya Colvin is a Detroit-based freelance writer and community organizer.
-She was Planet Detroit's 2021 Environmental Journalism Fellow.
-A lifelong east side resident of Detroit, Colvin has a deep-rooted passion for creating equity in her community.
-She is finishing up a master’s degree at Wayne State University in urban planning with a concentration on housing and community development.
-When she’s not working, you can find her connecting with other community members, somewhere people watching, hanging with her son, or in the backyard gardening.
+Rukiya Colvin is an award-winning, Detroit-based freelance writer and community organizer.
+They were Planet Detroit's 2021 Environmental Journalism Fellow and 2022 Energy & Environment Reporting Fellow.
+A lifelong east side resident of Detroit, Colvin has a deep-rooted passion for creating equity in their community.
+They hold a master’s degree at Wayne State University in urban planning with a concentration on housing and community development.

 Nick Hagen is a freelance editorial and documentary photographer in Detroit, MI.
 See his work atnickhagenphotography.com